wedodge89/python-playground/documentation/data-types.md

 **str**-String.
 A collection of letters, numbers, symbols, emojis, etc. that is treated as a single unit of text, contained within either single or double quotation marks.

 **bool**-Boolean.
 A true/false binary.
 Logical values often used for conditionals.

+**list**-List.
+Denoted by square brackets [].
+A list of like or unlike data.
+Basically equivalent to arrays in other programming languages.